A look on equations describing pseudospherical surfaces: Finite regularity of the metric

 In the literature on PDEs and PSS structures, the uniqueness of solutions is not often addressed.
 Consequently, whether a specific first fundamental form may correspond to one or multiple solutions of PSS equations remains, overall, an open topic.

-This distinction motivates a deeper investigation into the relationship between regular curves and the graphs of solutions of the CH equation.
-More precisely, one may ask under which conditions a regular curve in space can uniquely determine such a graph, together with a compatible set of one-forms.
+This distinction motivates a deeper investigation into the relationship between certain regular curves and the graphs of solutions of the CH equation.
+More precisely, one may ask under which conditions a regular curve $\gamma(x)=(x,0,u_0(x))$ in space can uniquely determine such a graph, together with a compatible set of one-forms.
 In certain cases, uniqueness can indeed be established.
 This situation essentially corresponds to solving the CH equation with prescribed initial data $u_0$, which naturally determines a curve of the form $(x,0,u_0(x))$.
-However, the requirement of uniqueness imposes constraints on the class of curves that can be considered.
+However, the requirement of uniqueness imposes constraints on the class of curves of this type that can be considered.

 As previously noted, solutions to Cauchy problems for the CH equation do not always exhibit smoothness \cite{const1998-1,const1998-2,const2000-1}, that is, their solutions may not be $C^\infty$.
-This raises the issue of what minimal regularity is necessary to ensure the well-definition of the associated one-forms.
+Some issues naturally arise from this observation: \begin{itemize} \item are definitions \ref{def2.2} and \ref{def2.1} still valid in the absence of $C^\infty$ regularity? \item if the answer is positive, what is the minimal regularity necessary to ensure the well-definition of the associated one-forms? \end{itemize}

-Although the theory of PSS equations generally assumes smooth solutions, this requirement is often implicit.
-Exceptions are rare, with the work \cite{nazime} standing out as a notable example.
+In light of the preceding comments, from a geometric perspective, PSS equations are not usually dealt with other conditions or restrictions, such as initial conditions.
+Exceptions are rare, and to the best of the author's knowledge, \cite{nazime} stands out as a first example of the Cauchy problem being considered in conjunction with the geometry of PSS equations.
 There, PSS surfaces derived from solutions to a specific Cauchy problem were considered, but the solutions in question were analytic ($C^\omega$), and hence smooth.
 Nevertheless, \cite{nazime} also demonstrated the existence of a strip in which the one-forms are defined and the condition $\omega_1 \wedge \omega_2 \neq 0$ is satisfied.

 It is worth recalling that, for a solution to define a first fundamental form of a surface, the associated one-forms must be linearly independent over simply connected domains in the plane \cite[Theorem 4.39]{cle}.
 This requirement prompts further examination of how the geometry of the solution's graph evolves, particularly with respect to the domain where a PSS structure can be meaningfully defined.